BakirBukvic/wifi_pass/README.md

 ## Warning

 Use your skills to help people not to harm them.
-List would never produced to be used for evil purpose.
+This list was not produced to be used in any form of evil doings.

 ## Thanks
-Complete hacker community because each day is challenge.
+Complete hacker community, because each day is challenge.

 Special tnx to https://dillinger.io/ for formating this document